codegod100/for/README.md

 The script downloads the latest CI-built binary artifact (via [nightly.link](https://nightly.link/)), extracts it, and executes it with the arguments you pass after `--`.
 Only `curl` and `unzip` are required on your machine.
 Set `REMOTE_FORWARD_BIN_URL=<custom zip url>` if you want to pin a specific artifact or mirror.
 SSH still transports all forwarded traffic.

+> **Note:** The hosted artifact targets Linux on x86_64 using baseline CPU features, so it should run on most modern Linux servers.
+For other operating systems or architectures, clone the repo and build locally as described below.

 ## Running from a local checkout

 From the repository root, execute: